 Enrollment in this course is restricted to graduate students in environmental and water resources engineering only, as well as any student that has obtained special permission to enroll in this course from the course instructor as well as the Graduate Chair (or equivalent) from the student's home program.

 INSTRUCTOR CONTACT INFORMATION

 Dr. Imtiaz Shah, FEC, P.Eng.
 Adjunct Professor Department of Civil and Environmental Engineering ishah5@uwo.ca

 Contact policy:

-• Contact instructor via email (above) or through messages in OWL.
+• Contact instructor via email (above).
 A meeting will be arranged if required.